funnypapaya/uxagustina-portfolio/case-studies/globespinning.md

 The team for this project consisted of the following members:
 - **Mariano García:** Creative Director at the agency and the leader of this project.
 - **Agustina Feijóo (myself):** I participated as project manager and UX designer.
 Will specify my contributions below.
 - **Lucila Díaz Spólita:** Visual designer.
-Was tasked with producing the high-res mockups for the app and website.
+Was tasked with producing the high fidelity mockups for the app and website.
 - **Andrea Gallo:** Front-end developer who implemented the marketing website.

 ### My role